maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 ## Abstract

 Linear algebra, signal processing, and machine learning methods are (one of many groups of) topics that enjoy beautiful relationships enclosed in a dense shell of mathematics.
 Within the shell, one finds a kernel of surprisingly diverse perspectives which are simply a pleasure to entertain.
-This article hopes to give the reader a romantic and thematic glimpse of the truths in this particular group of topics.
+This article hopes to give the reader a thematic glimpse of some ideas in this particular group of topics, deprioritizing content density.

 ---